Mike Slinn

 The current_spec method in the above code uses the safe navigation operator.

-&., called “safe navigation operator”, allows to skip method call when receiver is nil.
-It returns nil and doesn’t evaluate method’s arguments if the call is skipped. – From Ruby-Doc.org
+&. is called the “safe navigation operator” because it suppresses method calls when the receiver is nil.
+It returns nil and does not evaluate method arguments if the call is skipped.

 If I paste the code that defines searcher into irb, the result is a Gem::Specification, which is confusing because it is actually a Gem::Specification that contains a collection of Gem::Specifications.